jannschu/datamatrix-rs/README.md

 # datamatrix-rs

-Data Matrix (ECC 200) decoding and encoding library with an optimizing encoder.
+DataMatrix (ECC 200) decoding and encoding library with an optimizing encoder.

 This library is still work in progress but a complex, important part is already
 done: a new optimzing encoder for the data part.
 This optimizer goes beyond what